 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$16.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "BOLD."
+It is currently estimated that the initial public offering price will be between \$15.00 and \$17.00 per share.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "BOLD," and this offering is contingent upon obtaining such approval.